-At the beginning of 2019, I made a radical decision which changed not only the rest of the year, but my whole life.
+At the beginning of 2019, I made a radical decision that changed not only the rest of the year, but my whole life.

-I decided to commit to my mission: to make plant-based food the norm with my experience.
+I decided to commit to my mission: to use my experience to make plant-based food the norm.

-Over land to India, what have i gotten myself into...
+Over land to India – what have I got myself into?

-At the end of 2018 I was 33 and over a year commercial manager, responsible for a team of five people and 80 million euro purchase value.
-A role I’d been working towards for almost ten years.
-Each time I made a nice step in my carreer.
+At the end of 2018, I was 33 years old.
+I had been a commercial manager, responsible for a team of five people and a purchase value of 80 million euros, for over a year.
+It was a role I’d been working towards for almost ten years, having continuously taken the next step on the career ladder.

-My colleagues and I won three “Indistribution” trophies in a row, a prize in which a supermarket chain votes which suppliers perform best in the collaboration.
+My colleagues and I won three “Indistribution” trophies in a row: a prize in which a supermarket chain votes which suppliers perform best in a collaboration.

 Still, something wasn’t right.
 The job didn’t make me happy.
-I felt like I was constantly driving the effort and that my ambitions in the field of sustainability were not shared, think of making the chicken more sustainable (which came from Brazil) and more focus on plant-based products in the range.
+I felt that I was always the initiator and my ambitions around sustainability — including improving how the chicken (which came from Brazil) was farmed and processed, and increasing the focus on plant-based products in the range — were not shared.

-Besides that, in the role I had before , I was much more concerned with growing with a customer, instead of being in many meetings.
+Besides that, in the role I had had before , I was much more involved with customer growth, instead of being in many meetings.
 I had now also proven to myself that it was possible to make a good career as a young woman, so that goal was also achieved.

 I made a radical decision: I quit my job and went on a world trip with my boyfriend.
-A trip over land to India, through countries like Iran and Pakistan.
+It was a journey over land to India, through countries like Iran and Pakistan.

-To bring about change, I regularly take a bold move.
+To bring about change, I regularly make a bold move.

-When I decided I wanted to study Business Administration, Groningen was the farthest away: I had to live on my own and build a life there.
-This is something I do more often in life: put myself in a position that makes me have to make a big change happen.
+When I decided I wanted to study Business Administration, I went to the university that was furthest away, Groningen: I had to live on my own and build a life there.
+This is something I do often in life: put myself in a position that forces me to make a big change happen.

-I’ll be back in the same role in five months.
-What I did then is assess the risks.
+I’d be back in the same role in five months.
+So what I did then is assess the risks.
 I made a calculation of how many months I might be unemployed after returning.
-Since I went backpacking, I could sing it out.
-So I decided: I’m resigning!
-What a freedom!
+Since I was going backpacking, I could stretch out my budget.
+So I decided: I’m resigning.
+I felt so free!

-There are more people who quit their jobs and go on a world trip, but there are few people who leave by land for India.
-To get there, I traveled through Pakistan.
+There are quite a number of people who quit their jobs and go on a world trip, but there are few who leave by land for India.
+To get there, I travelled through Pakistan.
 A lot of people said, “Pakistan is very dangerous, isn’t it?”
 That’s what I thought.
 But I like to do research and this is also one of my strengths.

-I came across the few blogs and Facebook groups that are about traveling in Pakistan and was convinced that this could be fine.
-And it turned out to be.
+I came across the few blogs and Facebook groups that are about traveling in Pakistan and became convinced that it would be fine.
+And that’s how it turned out.

-I am immensely grateful that I have listened to my own feelings, against all advice.
-And for all the wonderful encounters on the train and during the hitchhiking.
-I’m glad I’m stubborn.
+I’m immensely grateful that I listened to my own feelings, rather than all the advice I was getting not to go, and also for all the wonderful encounters I had on trains and when hitchhiking.
+I’m glad that I’m stubborn!

-When I was sitting on a mountain in Pakistan I knew: I want to work as a self-employed person and use my knowledge that I have gained in the food industry in 12 years for my mission:
+When I was sitting on a mountain in Pakistan it struck me: I wanted to work as a self-employed person, and leverage the knowledge I had gained in 12 years in the food industry to achieve my mission: